 Contributions.
 The contribution rates for employees in TMRS are either 5%, 6% or 7% of employee gross earnings, and the city matching percentages are with 100%, 150% or 200%, both as adopted by the governing body of the City.
-Under the state law governing TMRS, the contributions rate for each city is determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Under the state law governing TMRS, the contribution rate for each city is determined annually by the actuary, using the Entry Age Normal (EAN) actuarial cost method.
+The actuarially determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.

 Employees for the City were required to contribute 7% of their annual gross earnings during the fiscal year.
-The contributions rates for the City were 9.61% and 9.08% in calendar years 2018 and 2019, respectively.
-The City's contributions to TMRS for the year ended September 30, 2019, were \$286,528, and were equal to the required contributions.
+The contributions rates for the City were 9.08% and 8.97% in calendar years 2019 and 2020, respectively.
+The City's contributions to TMRS for the year ended September 30, 2020, were \$301,710, and were equal to the required contributions.

 Net Pension Liability.
-The City's Net Pension Liability (NPL) was measured as of December 31, 2018, and the Total Pension Liability (TPL) used to calculate the Net Pension Liability was determined by an actuarial valuation as of that date.
+The City's Net Pension Liability (NPL) was measured as of December 31, 2019, and the Total Pension Liability (TPL) used to calculate the Net Pension Liability was determined by an actuarial valuation as of that date.